telefonicaid/perseo-fe/documentation/logs.md

 config.logLevel = 'INFO';
 ```

- In order to have logs that can enable alarms being raised and ceased, `INFO` level should be set in the configuration file.
+ In order to have logs that can enable alarms being raised and ceased, `ERROR` level (or one with more detail) should be
-With `ERROR` level, alarms could be raised but not ceased.
+set in the configuration file.
+Generally, `ERROR` level should be used at least, as some important information can be
+lost in other case (e.g. when set to `FATAL`)

 Each log line contains several fields of the form *name*`=` *value*, separated by `|`
 * `time` time of the log